 Fair fashion means that workers who engage in the production of fashion items are paid a living wage, work in safe and healthy working conditions, and have reasonable working hours.38 Child labour and forced labour are not allowed under the umbrella term fair fashion.
 Fair fashion companies or organizations also consider the environmental impact of textile production as well as the treatment of animals.

 At Shop Like You Give a Damn, we consider fashion to be fair when the workers are treated fairly, when the production is responsible to the environment but also when no animal is viewed as a 'product'.
 Are you eager to learn more about vegan fashion?
+Or if you would like to know more about fair fashion, check out our blog What is fair fashion and why is it so important?.

 Fair trade, to put it simply, is a trade between producers in developing countries and companies in developed countries that is considered to be fair.39 Fair trade happens when producers are paid fair wages for their work.
 Consequently, the producers can then afford life's essentials such as food, education and health care.